fremontcoderdojo/punch-blog-site/contents/about/_index/bio.md

-Fremont CoderDojo is a programming club for young people between age 7 and 17.
-Attendees learn how to code, develop websites, apps, programs, and games in a fun, social environment.

 ##Ticketing
 A Free Ticket is required for entry.
 Register on [EventBright](http://fremontcoderdojo.eventbright.com).
 Each events tickets will be released about 2 weeks prior.
 We plan to hold most of our events on Thursdays, about twice a month.
 Please use the name of the young person when registering.